-- Target real estate/land use practitioners and/or key public audiences.
+- Target real estate and/or land use professionals and planners, policy makers, decision makers and/or key public audiences.

 - Encourage best practices.